-Crewmates Elwyn J. Darden and Merwin Guy Hall Memorial Markers at the Greenwood, Mississippi Veterans Monument.
+Crewmates Elwyn J. Darden and Merwin Guy Hall Memorial Markers at the Greenwood, Mississippi, Veterans Monument

 Hell’s Angels: The Origins of the Name

-The 303rd Bomb Group’s namesake was a B-17F, which completed its 48th mission on 26 November 1942, to Bremen Germany.
+The 303rd Bomb Group’s namesake was a B-17F, which completed its 48th mission on November 26, 1942, to Bremen, Germany.
 In the picture below, the crew is turning the props of the engines prior to start-up.